KonuTech/poll-app/README.md

 # based on The Complete Python/PostgreSQL Course 2.0 from Udemy

 # Python 3.9
-# free remote PostgreSQL db: https://www.elephantsql.com/
+# free instance of remote PostgreSQL db: https://www.elephantsql.com/